raspibrasil/raspibrasil.github.io/README.md

 ### Publishing a single page

  1. Edit `template.html` to taste (structure, styling, etc).
-Make sure to leave exactly two "holes" with `%s` within it, as per the example.
-These will be filled by the page's title and contents, respectively.
+Make sure to leave exactly three "holes" with `%s` within it, as per the example.
+These will be filled by the page's title, description tag and contents, respectively.
  2. Write your page's content in [Markdown](https://en.wikipedia.org/wiki/Markdown), save it to a `.md` file.
  3. Run `./sitegen FILE.md` to publish a page named `FILE.html`